 On behalf of the Board, I thank our shareholders, esteemed customers and suppliers, financial institutions and other stakeholders for their continued support and confidence in the Group.
-I pledge for the utmost support and dedication from the management and all level of employees to strive for further business growth and opportunities during current challenging business environment.
+I pledge for the utmost support and dedication from the management and all level of employees to strive for further business growth and opportunities.